 Its main objective is to recruit over 10,000 participants, creating a resource of unparalleled size and detail on the associations between specific genetic risk factors, learning disability, and behavior.

-"There are an estimated 1.5M people with Intellectual Disabilities in the UK and a significant number of them are children under 18 years of age," according to Professor Jeremy Hall from Cardiff University's Neuroscience and Mental Health Research Institute and MRC Center for Neuropsychiatric Genetics & Genomics.
+"There are an estimated 1.5M people with Intellectual Disabilities in the UK, and a significant number of them are children under 18 years of age," according to Professor Jeremy Hall from Cardiff University's Neuroscience and Mental Health Research Institute and MRC Center for Neuropsychiatric Genetics & Genomics.

-"Whilst we know intellectual disability can be caused by events such as extreme premature birth, birth injury or brain infections, research has found that minor chromosomal anomalies - known as copy number variations (CNV) - are strongly associated with children with an Intellectual Disability.
+"While we know intellectual disability can be caused by events such as extreme premature birth, birth injury, or brain infections, research has found that minor chromosomal anomalies - known as copy number variations (CNV) - are strongly associated with children with an Intellectual Disability.

 "Using the genetic information, the team will recruit some 10,000 families.
-Focusing on behavioral adjustments in early to middle childhood, they will examine and report behavior and ability using behavioral adjustments, social circumstances and medical history," she added.
+Focusing on behavioral adjustments in early to middle childhood, they will examine and report behavior and ability using behavioral adjustments, social circumstances, and medical history," she added.

-Dr Lucy Raymond, Reader in Neurogenetics from the Cambridge Institute for Medical Research at the University of Cambridge, who will lead the genetic investigations, points out that when a CNV is found in a child with intellectual disability, families deserve to be told what the future holds for their child, and how they should best manage behavioral and educational issues to avert poor mental outcomes.
+Dr. Lucy Raymond, Reader in Neurogenetics from the Cambridge Institute for Medical Research at the University of Cambridge, who will lead the genetic investigations, points out that when a CNV is found in a child with an intellectual disability, families deserve to be told what the future holds for their child, and how they should best manage behavioral and educational issues to avert poor mental outcomes.
 Currently, that information is not usually available.

-Dr Raymond adds:
+Dr. Raymond adds: